 Nemours pediatric urologists perform a variety of state-of-the-art surgical interventions for urologic conditions, such as pyeloplasty (correction of kidney obstruction) in infants.

-- hydrocele surgery and hernia repair
+- hydrocele surgery and hernia repair (closure of the inguinal, or groin, canal)

-- varicocele correction
+- varicocele correction (correcting the backwards flow of urine)

-- orchiectomy (removal of testis)
+- orchiectomy (removal of the testis)

-- orchidopexy (fastening of an undescended testis inside the scrotum)
+- orchidopexy (fastening of an undescended testis inside the scrotum) partial and total nephrectomy (kidney removal)

 - partial and total nephrectomy (kidney removal)